|Location||Shanghai, Hongkou, Church of Our Savior|

 The North-China Daily News (28 April 1883, 391) reported that SHA1856, by now in the Masonic Hall, was transferred to this church at that date.
-But it seems that the Knauff organ was indeed built for the Episcopal church, and some misunderstanding led to the (false) report about the older instrument’s new location.
+But it seems that some sort of misunderstanding led to this (false) report about the older instrument’s new location.

 The original Church of Our Savior was replaced by a new building in the 1920s, but it is not known if the old organ was moved at this time.
 A photograph of the original church, taken around 1890, can be found here: http://findit.library.yale.edu/catalog/digcoll:994242